Privacy Notice

 • Rising desire for self-sufficiency (energy autarchy), resilience or independence among consumers

-• National regulations and policies promoting storage solutions to tackle specific challenges as e.g. import dependency, fill gaps in generation mix, move toward environmental goals and de-carbonisation targets
+• National regulations and policies promoting storage solutions to tackle specific challenges such as import dependency, fill gaps in generation mix, move toward environmental goals and de-carbonisation targets

 • Energy storage will also likely benefit from broad policy mandates linked to urbanisation and quality-of-life goals in developing nations